pawanv048/R-D/reactnative_interview/Easy/Js_qes.md

 + var and let: Variables declared with var or let can be reassigned new values.
 + const: Variables declared with const cannot be reassigned once they are initialized.

+## what is primitive and non primitive data type?